dotnet/csharpstandard/standard/expressions.md

 ***Binding*** is the process of determining what an operation refers to, based on the type or value of expressions (arguments, operands, receivers).
 For instance, the binding of a method call is determined based on the type of the receiver and arguments.
 The binding of an operator is determined based on the type of its operands.

 In C# the binding of an operation is usually determined at compile-time, based on the compile-time type of its subexpressions.
-Likewise, if an expression contains an error, the error is detected and reported by the compiler.
+Likewise, if an expression contains an error, the error is detected and reported at compile time.
 This approach is known as ***static binding***.

 However, if an expression is a *dynamic expression* (i.e., has the type `dynamic`) this indicates that any binding that it participates in should be based on its run-time type rather than the type it has at compile-time.
 The binding of such an operation is therefore deferred until the time where the operation is to be executed during the running of the program.
 This is referred to as ***dynamic binding***.

-When an operation is dynamically bound, little or no checking is performed by the compiler.
+When an operation is dynamically bound, little or no checking is performed by at compile time.
 Instead if the run-time binding fails, errors are reported as exceptions at run-time.

 The following operations in C# are subject to binding: